 The moment the kittens start to be exposed to the lower ambient temperature, they start to color.
 Since their extremities tend to be colder, they will color the fastest.
 Ragdoll cats will continue to color with age (the older, the less blood will flow through the veins, and the darker the cat will become).
 They will also continue to vary with the season.

 For example, some full-grown Ragdolls will be slightly lighter in summer than in winter.
 Any cat that is a point will color later in life because the point gene reacts to the surrounding warmth.

 Here is a list of the different Ragdoll cat colors.
 If you are looking for pictures of specific Ragdoll cat colors and patterns, they will be on each of the following pages.

 - Cinnamon Ragdoll

 Are you interested in knowing what types of Ragdoll color patterns produce what color patterns in kittens?
 If so, please click on either link below to find out more.

 The Bi-Color Pattern

 For bi-color Ragdoll cats, the points are restricted to the ears, tail, mask, and saddle area, where they appear shaded.
-The mask is white and it looks like an inverted “V”, which remains within the outer edges of the eyes.
+The mask is white and looks like an inverted “V,” which remains within the outer edges of the eyes.
 Please note that symmetry is preferred for this color pattern.
 The nose leather is pink.

-It is cause for penalties if the “V” extends beyond the outer edges of the eyes or if it is excessively asymmetrical.
+It is cause for penalties if the “V” extends beyond the outer edges of the eyes or is excessively asymmetrical.
 White markings on the ears may also lead to penalties.
 If the “V” is absent or if it has dark spotting, the cat is disqualified.
 This is also the case if the cat presents extensive dark areas on any of its legs.